Bardaisan: Early life and education

-Bardaisan (ܒܪ ܕܝܨܢ bar Daiṣān "son of the Dayṣān") was a Syriac author born on 11 July 154 in Edessa, Osroene, which, in those days, was alternately under the influence of both the Roman Empire and the Parthian Empire.
-To indicate the city of his birth, his parents called him "Son of the Dayṣān", the river on which Edessa was situated.
-He is sometimes also referred to as "the Babylonian" (by Porphyrius); and, on account of his later important activity in Parthian Armenia, "the Armenian", (by Hippolytus of Rome), while Ephrem the Syrian calls him "philosopher of the Arameans" (ܦܝܠܘܣܘܦܐ ܕܐܖ̈ܡܝܐ).
+Bardaisan (ܒܪ ܕܝܨܢ bar Daiṣān "son of the Daysan") was a Syriac author born on 11 July 154 in Edessa, Osroene, which, in those days, was alternately under the influence of both the Roman Empire and the Parthian Empire.
+To indicate the city of his birth, his parents called him "Son of the Daysan", the river on which Edessa was situated.
+He is sometimes also referred to as "the Babylonian" (by Porphyrius); and, on account of his later important activity in Arsacid Armenia, "the Armenian", (by Hippolytus of Rome), while Ephrem the Syrian calls him "philosopher of the Arameans" (ܦܝܠܘܣܘܦܐ ܕܐܖ̈ܡܝܐ).
 Some sources refer to his high birth and wealth; according to Michael the Syrian, Bardaisan's parents had fled Persia and Sextus Julius Africanus reports that he was of the Parthian nobility.
-His parents, Nuhama and Nah 'siram, must have been people of rank, for their son was educated with the crown-prince of Osroene at the court of Abgar VIII.
+His parents, Nuhama and Nahshiram, must have been people of rank, for their son was educated with a prince of Osroene, possibly the later Abgar VIII.
 Africanus says that he saw Bardaisan, with bow and arrow, mark the outline of a boy's face with his arrows on a shield which the boy held.

 Owing to political disturbances in Edessa, Bardaisan and his parents moved for a while to Hierapolis (now Manbij), a strong centre of Babylonianism.
-Here, the boy was brought up in the house of a priest Anuduzbar.
+Here, the boy was brought up in the house of a priest named Anuduzbar.
 In this school he learnt all the intricacies of Babylonian astrology, a training that permanently influenced his mind and proved the bane of his later life.
 At the age of twenty-five he happened to hear the homilies of Hystaspes, the Bishop of Edessa, received instruction, was baptized, and even admitted to the diaconate or the priesthood.
-"Priesthood", however, may merely imply that he ranked as one of the college of presbyters, because Bardaisen remained in the world and had a son called Harmonius, who according to Sozomen's Ecclesiastical History, was "deeply versed in Grecian erudition, and was the first to subdue his native tongue to meters and musical laws; these verses he delivered to the choirs".
-When Abgar IX, the friend of his youth, ascended the throne (179), Bardaisan took his place at court.
+"Priesthood", however, may merely imply that he ranked as one of the college of presbyters, because Bardaisan remained in the world and had a son called Harmonius, who according to Sozomen's Ecclesiastical History, was "deeply versed in Grecian erudition, and was the first to subdue his native tongue to meters and musical laws; these verses he delivered to the choirs".
+When Abgar VIII ascended the throne (179), Bardaisan took his place at court.
 While a sincere Christian, he was clearly no ascetic, but dressed in finery "with berylls and caftan", according to Ephrem, one of his critics.